We encourage juniors interested in teaching mathematics as a profession who are majoring in a subject other than mathematics to:

 1. Completing one of the following courses: Hist 13A, Hist 13B, Hist 13C, Hist 143A, Hist 143B, or Pol Sci 40

 2. Passing the U.S. Constitution Test.
 Register for it here.

 - If you have not already done so, please pass the California Basic Educational Skills Register for it here.

-- Work towards satisfying the Subject Matter Competence requirement for the CA Teaching Credential by either: completing a Math For Teaching Major, the Math Department’s Subject Matter Program, or gather more information regarding the California Subject Exam for Teachers.
+- Work towards satisfying the Subject Matter Competence Credential requirement requirement by obtaining a degree in Math, Applied Mathematics, or Mathematics for Teaching, completing the Math Department’s Subject Matter Program, or earn a passing score on the California Subject Exam for Teachers (CSET).

 If you have questions after using our virtual counselor, please reach out to our student advisors.